 He swallowed and looked across the car.
 “So go ahead and give me whatever hell you’re here to give.”

-If his look had been a puncture, Alexei’s words were a tight fist squeezing the last dregs of self-righteousness out of her.
-It made Susan fidgety, like she was being called on in class on her first year of law school.
+Alexei’s words were a tight fist squeezing the last dregs of self-righteousness out of her.
+It made Susan uncertain, like she was being called on in class on her first year of law school.

 “If you were unhappy, you should have talked to Isadore about it,” she said.